tencent cloud

 Authorization Chain

 Each authorizer can define zero or more authorization policies.
-The authorizer sequentially matches the current client operation (Actions), operation resource (Topics), and client information (Client ID, Username, certificate information) with the policy rules in the defined order.
+The authorizer sequentially matches the current client operation (Actions), operation resource (Topics), and client information (Client ID, Username, certificate information) with the policy rules in the defined sequence.

 Policy Variable